Syrian troops poised to attack Kurdish towns as SDF withdraws east of Aleppo

 He said efforts were underway with the help of foreign mediators to revive the negotiations.

-U.S. envoy Tom Barrack said on Friday Washington was in "close contact with all parties in Syria, working around the clock to lower the temperature, prevent escalation, and return to integration talks between the Syrian government and the SDF".
+US envoy Tom Barrack said on Jan 16 that Washington was in "close contact with all parties in Syria, working around the clock to lower the temperature, prevent escalation, and return to integration talks between the Syrian government and the SDF".

 A State Department spokesperson said both sides should avoid "pushing the country back into a cycle of violence".